CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 ![Quadtree Image](figures/quadtree.png)

-When a tile subdivides into a [quadtree](https://en.wikipedia.org/wiki/Quadtree), it produces 4 children tile that occupy the same area as the parent tile.
+When a tile subdivides into a [quadtree](https://en.wikipedia.org/wiki/Quadtree), it produces 4 children tiles that occupy the same area as the parent tile.
 The tile is split on the XY plane at the midpoint of the bounds along the X and Y axes.

 #### Octree

 ![Octree Image](figures/octree.png)

 When a tile subdivides into an [octree](https://en.wikipedia.org/wiki/Octree), it produces 8 equally size children tiles that occupy the same volume as the parent tile.
-The tile is split at the midpoint of the bounds along X, Y and Z axes.
+The tile is split at the midpoint of the bounds along the X, Y and Z axes.

 ### Root Tiles